ORGULLO LATINO

 Characterized by a distinctive grito, mariachi is the ultimate melodic expression of heartache and happiness.

-Some call it a music genre, others call it an emotional expression.
-Yet whatever your experience of it, one thing that cannot be denied is the immense popularity and influence of mariachi.
+Some call it a musical genre, others call it an emotional expression.
+Whatever the definition, one thing that cannot be denied is the immense popularity and influence of mariachi.

-Characterized by its soulful blending of harmony, melody, and rhythm, mariachi and, more specifically, mariachi bands, are considered the national symbol of Mexico.
+Characterized by its soulful blending of harmony, melody, and rhythm, mariachi and, more specifically, mariachi bands, are considered a national symbol of Mexico.

-The band members’ charro suits and distinctive gritos have been seen and heard across the entire country for more than two centuries, during which time they have weaved their way into the nation’s collective conscience.
+The band members’ charro suits and distinctive gritos (cries) have formed the entire country’s musical backdrop for more than two centuries, during which time they have weaved their way into the nation’s collective conscience.

-In 2011, mariachi was officially accepted as a symbol of Mexican culture when it received international recognition from Unesco as an intangible cultural heritage of humanity.
-This protected the skill of performing mariachi, ensuring it will be passed down from one generation to the next.
+In 2011, mariachi was officially accepted as a symbol of Mexican culture when it received international recognition from UNESCO as an intangible cultural heritage of humanity.
+This accolade means that mariachi performances are now a protected aspect of Mexican culture, ensuring it will be passed down and be enjoyed for generations to come.

-But everyone in Mexico knows that it didn’t need recognition from an international body to make sure it would live on.
-Mariachi music is an immovable symbol of Mexican culture and heritage, which serves as an important source of pride for Mexican people around the world.
+But anyone in Mexico will tell you: it didn’t need official recognition to make sure it would live on.
+Mariachi music is an immovable symbol of Mexican culture and heritage, which serves as an infinite source of pride for Mexican people around the world.

-“We are very emotional people,” Ezekiel Castro, a former director emeritus of the Mariachi Programs at the Butler School of Music, explained.
-“When we hear mariachi music, whether it's because of sorrow or because of joy, we can’t help but let out a grito.”
+“We are very emotional people,” explains Ezekiel Castro, a former director emeritus of the Mariachi Programs at the Butler School of Music.
+“When we hear mariachi music, whether it's due to sorrow or joy, we can’t help but let out a grito.”

-Different stories abound about the origin of mariachi music which can make it difficult to pinpoint.
-However, most agree that it is an amalgamation of cultures from three different groups that can be traced back to 18th-century Jalisco.
+Unsurprisingly, the origin of mariachi music is a much debated topic.
+However, most agree that it was born out of three different groups that can be traced back to 18th-century Jalisco.

-Today, the instruments that are typically used in mariachi music include the guitar, vihuela, guitarrón, trumpet, and jarana.
+Today, the instruments most typically used in mariachi music include the guitar, vihuela, guitarrón, trumpet, and jarana.
 And the charro costumes worn by the musicians – complete with straw hats and botonaduras – still reflect the music’s humble origins.

-However, what many don’t realize is that it is closely tied to the politics of the country too.
+And it doesn’t stop there.
+Mariachi is deeply embedded in the country’s politics, too.
 In fact, it was largely down to politics that the music’s popularity surged in the 20th century.
 This was especially true after the Mexican Revolution, which saw a renewed interest in traditional Mexican culture and a desire to promote a sense of national identity.

 President Lázaro Cárdenas del Río also played a key role.
 Recognizing the importance of mariachi music as a symbol of traditional Mexican culture, he established the National Conservatory of Music in Mexico City, which included mariachi music as one of the subjects in the curriculum.